jelloh/group-music-recommender/README.md

 ## Setup Python environment for both the frontend and backend
 Download git from [here](https://git-scm.com/downloads) if you don't have it already.
 Then:

-1. git clone this repository: `git`
+1. git clone this repository: `git clone https://github.com/jelloh/group-music-recommender.git`
 2. install pipenv from [here](https://pipenv.pypa.io/en/latest/) if you don't already have it
 3. run `pipenv install` (this should install all the required libraries)
 4. run `pipenv shell` to go into the newly created environment